Vaflan/FastPHPWeb/README.md

  - FASTPHPWEB_TIMEZONE: setting Time Zone
  - FASTPHPWEB_EVAL_PHP: extensions executed as PHP
  - FASTPHPWEB_INDEX: file in the root of the executable as the index
+ - FASTPHPWEB_LOG_REQUEST: log all header requests to the server
  - FASTPHPWEB_FAST_THREAD: asynchronous execution, a maximum of 64kb for a response
  - FASTPHPWEB_SHOW_AGENT: show in the console client request agent
  - FASTPHPWEB_ERROR_BEEP: the signal when the package or incomprehensible error